Mezzo-soprano

 A love letter to twentieth century song in its many different forms, this programme has lush orchestral arrangements of songs for solo voice that are heard alongside music from beloved twentieth century shows and musicals.

-Join us in the idyllic Cotswold village of Guiting Power, with its rolling hills and glorious countryside, for a concert that features one of Europe's finest mezzo-sopranos, Beth Taylor.
+Join us in the idyllic Cotswold village of Guiting Power, with its rolling hills and glorious countryside, for a concert that features British mezzo-soprano Anita Monserrat.

 Guiting Music Festival